polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-parachain/acquire-a-testnet-slot.md

 With your parachain collator operational, the next step is acquiring coretime.
 This is essential for ensuring your parachain's security through the relay chain.
 [Agile Coretime](https://wiki.polkadot.network/docs/learn-agile-coretime){target=\_blank} enhances Polkadot's resource management, offering developers greater economic adaptability.
 Once you have configured your parachain, you can follow two paths:

 - Bulk coretime is purchased via the Broker pallet on the respective coretime system parachain.
-You can purchase bulk coretime on the [coretime chain](TODO:update-path){target=\_blank} and assign the purchased core to the registered `ParaID`
+You can purchase bulk coretime on the coretime chain and assign the purchased core to the registered `ParaID`
 - On-demand coretime is ordered via the `OnDemandAssignment` pallet, which is located on the respective relay chain

-For more information on coretime, refer to the [Coretime](TODO:update-path){target=\_blank} documentation.
+For more information on coretime, refer to the [Coretime](/polkadot-protocol/architecture/system-chains/coretime/){target=\_blank} documentation.